zencd/suspender/README.md

 - learn about: queueMicrotask() https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/
 - maybe there is a better place for 500KB objects than local storage
 - maybe check `suspensionMap` periodically for old entries to avoid memory leaks
+- OPTI: inject the content script programmatically, and only when it's time to take a screenshot (a Google's suggestion)

 ## bugs